‘Days Of Our Lives’ Weekly Preview Spoilers: A Party Goes Terribly Wrong

 However, as Days of Our Lives fans already know, Kristen is hiding behind another face, that of Nicole, whom she has been pretending to be for months now.

-Elsewhere, Gabi Hernandez (Camila Banus) and Stefan DiMera (Brandon Barash) are seen kissing, seemingly proving that they do have strong feelings for one another and will likely end up back together despite their recent falling out.
+Elsewhere, Gabi Hernandez (Camila Banus) and Stefan DiMera (Brandon Barash) are seen kissing, seemingly proving that they do have strong feelings for one another, and will likely end up back together, despite their recent falling out.

-In another clip, John grabs Nicole’s face and seemingly unmasks Kristen, and that sends Eric Brady (Greg Vaughan) into a tailspin as his new girlfriend, Sarah Horton (Linsey Godfrey) watches.
+In another clip, John grabs Nicole’s face and seemingly unmasks Kristen, and that sends Eric Brady (Greg Vaughan) into a tailspin as his new girlfriend, Sarah Horton (Linsey Godfrey), watches.

 In the latest #DAYS, John makes plans to surprise Marlena — not knowing she has the exact same idea!https://t.co/ZsCmioRrzb pic.twitter.com/OzNYNMLTdD